sjstoelting/pgsql-tweaks/PGXNREADME.md

 All functions and views are covered by tests.
 The tests are done in simple SQL statements.
 Each test does raise division by zero if it fails.

-The tests have been done with PostgreSQL 13 up to 17.
+The tests have been done with PostgreSQL 13 up to 18 beta 1.

 All examples have been tested with PostgreSQL 17, differences in the behavior of previous versions are noted.